UKHomeOffice/application-container-platform/docs/how-to-docs/cert-manager-upgrade-from-psg.md

 Option 1 below is strongly recommended as the approach.

-Please also note that PSG kube-cert-manager does not support internal ingresses, but cert-manager does (annotation `kubernetes.io/ingress.class` set to `"nginx-internal"`).
-See the main [cert-manager](cert-manager.md) documentation.

 ### Option 1 - renaming secrets

 By far the easiest and safest option is to amend the annotations and labels of your `Ingress` resources as described below **while at the same time also renaming the associated secrets**.